Full Eligibility Requirements

 In order to be eligible to apply for a Howard Fellowship, candidates should be able to answer "yes" to each of the following questions.
 If "no" is the correct answer to any of them, they are asked to explain on the application form what special circumstances might make them eligible anyway, given the requirements for a Howard Fellowship.

 Can your current professional status appropriately be viewed as “early mid-career” as understood by the Howard Foundation?
-Appropriate candidates for a Howard Fellowship should have completed their formal studies within the past five to fifteen years of the application date and should also have successfully completed at least one major project beyond degree requirements that would be sufficient for the awarding of tenure at a research institution or for achieving comparable peer recognition, e.g., through publication or exhibition.
+Normatively candidates for a Howard Fellowship will have completed their formal studies within the past five to fifteen years of the application date and should also have successfully completed at least one major project beyond degree requirements that would be sufficient for the awarding of tenure at at higher education institutions or for achieving comparable peer recognition in creative practice fields, e.g., through publication or exhibition.
 Creative practitioners are not required to hold academic appointments.
-Candidates who are already nationally and internationally recognized leaders in their fields as reflected by their promotion to full professor or by comparable recognition in their fields of endeavor are not normally eligible for a Howard Fellowship.
+Candidates who are already nationally and internationally recognized leaders in their fields as reflected by their promotion to full professor or by comparable standing in creative fields are not normally eligible for a Howard Fellowship.

 Would a Howard Fellowship provide you with time off from other responsibilities to work on your proposed project?
 Our support is particularly intended to augment paid sabbatical leaves.
 In the case of independent artists or scholars, or those without paid leaves, we would expect that a Howard Fellowship would enable them to devote a substantial block of time to the proposed project.
 Howard Foundation Fellowships are unrestricted awards for the sole purpose of aiding the intellectual and artistic development of the recipients.
 The Howard Foundation has no funds to pay indirect costs, so any decision about payment of benefits on the stipend would be a matter for you to resolve with the appropriate officials at your institution.

 Are you, regardless of your citizenship, currently living and working in the United States or U.S. Territories?